ocaml/ocaml.org/data/tutorials/platform/op_02_roadmap.md

 source tarball, uploading the tarball to a VCS, and opening a PR on the `opam-repository`.

-Dune users don't need to create (or even commit) a `.opam` file to their repository; however, Dune knows how to synthesise this opam file from a Dune project and can generate a tarball containing the source code and metadata needed to release a package on the `opam-repository`.
+Dune knows how to synthesise opam files from a Dune project and can generate a tarball containing the source code and metadata needed to release a package on the `opam-repository`.
 The generated tarball only contains the files that opam requires.

 This workflow integrates with development best practices and reads the project's changelog to create the release archive and the `opam-repository` PR.

-#### (W23) Generating Installers
+#### (W27) Generating Installers

 A common way to distribute applications to end users is to generate an installer that will contain the application, all of its dependencies, and scripts to